Skip to content

 data array - like

-The data points at which to evaluate and plot the PDF.
-If None, a linspace is used.
+Points at which to evaluate the PDF.
+If None, a linspace over the support is used.

 None